common-workflow-language/common-workflow-language/draft-4/concepts.md

 and operating system containers/jails to minimize the security risks associated with running untrusted code embedded in a CWL document.

+Exceptions thrown from an exception must result in a `permanentFailure` of the process.

 ## Success and failure

 A completed process must result in one of `success`, `temporaryFailure` or